Basic Equipment for Pressed Flower Projects

 Cardstock for cards and bookmarks and sheets of white paper

-Glue - Use a good quality water based PVA craft glue (such as Perfect Paper Adhesive or acid free Mod Podge) and this is sufficient for the majority of projects.
+Glue - Use a good quality, acid free, water based PVA craft glue, and this is sufficient for the majority of projects.
 A little glue can go a long way so be sparing in the amount you apply.
 It is best to place small dots of glue over the back of the flower or leaf so that the glue can spread when your work is placed under a book to keep flat until dry.
 With fine specimens such as maidenhair use a wet brush to apple the glue as this will help dilute it.
 Try to avoid using too much glue as any excess may seep out from under the flowers and as some dry and shiny may detract from the design.

-Sealer - Such as Aleene's acrylic sealer or acid free Mod Podge is a water based liquid.
+Sealer - Such should be a water based liquid.
 It provides a seal over the flowers and helps protect them from damage.
 It also makes an excellent glue for delicate flowers and ferns, and although it goes on white, it dries clear.
 It is available in either brush on or aerosol, Matte or Gloss - the Matte is very useful on cards as it is hard to detect when dry.
 Please check for color change on a sample of card and flowers before use.

-Sharp Knife - a craft knife like Excel Blades Hobby Knife with a retractable snap blade.
+Sharp Knife - a craft knife with a retractable snap blade.

 Ruler and pencil